 Receive Free GED/HSED Test Prep Online

 Free individual GED/HSED instruction is available online or in-person in multiple area locations.
 Additionally, a competency based HSED is available, which requires no testing.
-Students can call 715-365-4455 or email email@example.com for further information.
+Students can call 715-365-4455 or email firstname.lastname@example.org for further information.

 Individuals with a high school diploma or GED/HSED on average make over $190 weekly earnings and have a lower unemployment rate than those who do not.